Yoreee/flask-sqlalchemy-postgres/README.md

 # flask-sqlalchemy-postgres
-Basic project with flask, sqlalchemy, and postrgres
+Basic microservice with flask, sqlalchemy, and postrgres